BBC Look North (Yorkshire and North Midlands): Broadcast

 On weekdays, Look North in Yorkshire and the North Midlands broadcasts three main bulletins: a 15-minute lunchtime news at 1.30 pm, the main half-hour programme at 6.30 pm and a 15-minute late bulletin at 10.30 pm, following the BBC News at Ten, with a 30-second headline update during the BBC News Summary at 8 pm.

 Look North also airs three bulletins during the weekend: early evening bulletins on Saturday & Sunday and a late night bulletin on Sundays, following the BBC News at Ten.
 The times of these bulletins usually vary.

 Breakfast bulletins during BBC Breakfast aired at 27 and 57 minutes past each hour until Monday 6 June 2016, when the opt-outs were merged with those provided by Look Norths sister service in East Yorkshire and Lincolnshire, as part of a pilot scheme from the BBC's Hull studios.
-These bulletins now come from the BBC's Leeds studios.
+Since May 2021 however, these bulletins now come from the BBC's Leeds studios.